-1 One or two parameters for the cases that the climacogram is given by (8.8) or (8.9), respectively.
+1 One or two parameters for the cases where the climacogram is given by (8.8) or (8.9), respectively.

-2 The fractal (roughness/smoothness) parameter M is an independent parameter in the case that the climacogram is given by (8.8), while if it is given by (8.9) it is assumed M = 1 - H.
+2 The fractal (roughness/smoothness) parameter M is an independent parameter in the case where the climacogram is given by (8.8), while if it is given by (8.9) it is assumed M = 1 - H.

-3 The expression also includes the transition time scale k^ but this is not regarded a parameter but a modelling choice.
+$^{^3}$ The expression also includes the transition time scale k^ but this is not regarded a parameter but as a modelling choice.